hai-vr/hvr-ik/README.md

   - When true, removes the minimum distance limit between the head and the hips.
   - When false, there is a minimum distance between the head and the hips, which depends on the head angle.
     This is designed to avoid odd-looking poses where the spine chain is crunched on itself.
+- **Do Not Preserve Hips To Neck Curvature Limit** (defaults to false): See [Not Recommended](#not-recommended) below.
+- **Improve Spine Buckling**: Helps overcoming the spine curvature when the body is upright while the hips-to-neck distance is shorter than default.
+See [the section about spine buckling](#improving-spine-buckling) below.

+#### Automatic Chest

 - **Chest Rotation Uses Head** (defaults to 0):
   - When closest to 1, the chest rotation uses the Head roll.
 This has no effect when *Use Chest* is closest to 1.
   - When closest to 0, the chest rotation uses the Hip roll.
 This has no effect when *Use Chest* is closest to 1.

-- **Use Straddling Left/Right Leg** (defaults to false):
-  - When true, the upper leg will always point towards the lower leg effector, and the lower leg will point towards the foot effector; the foot position will no longer match.
-    This is designed to enable poses where grounding the knees matters more than accurately positioning the feet.
-  - When false, the lower leg effector only suggests the direction of the bend, and the foot position will match.
+#### Chest effector

 - **Use Chest**:
     - When closest to 1, the chest position and rotation will be influenced by the chest effector.
     - When closest to 0, the chest position and rotation will be chosen by default as if there was no chest effector.
 - **Also Use Chest to Move Neck**:
     - When this is closest to 1 *and Use Chest* is also closest to 1, the chest position and rotation will influence the position of the neck, which may tilt the upper body.
     - Otherwise, the neck position will be solved by default as if there was no chest effector.

+#### Arm bend

 - **Use L/R Lower Arm**:
     - When closest to 1, the arm will bend towards the lower arm effector.
     - When closest to 0, the arm will bend using the default arm bend direction heuristics.

+#### Struggle

+- **Struggle**: Improves how fast the arm angle opens when the maximum arm length is being reached.
+See [Struggle section](#struggle) below.

+#### Shoulder

 - **Use Shoulder** (defaults to 0):
     - When closest to 1, the shoulder rotation may move based on the direction and how far the hand is away from the upper arm root bone position at rest.
     - When closest to 0, the shoulder willl be at its rest position.
 - **Shoulder Forward Angle Multiplier**: When the hand is trying to reach in the forward direction of the chest, multiply the default maximum shoulder angle by this value.
 - **Shoulder Upward Angle Multiplier**: When the hand is trying to reach in the upward direction of the chest, multiply the default maximum shoulder angle by this value.

-- **Struggle**: Improves how fast the arm angle opens when the maximum arm length is being reached.
-See [Struggle section](#struggle) below.
+#### Straddling

+- **Use Straddling Left/Right Leg** (defaults to false):
+  - When true, the upper leg will always point towards the lower leg effector, and the lower leg will point towards the foot effector; the foot position will no longer match.
+    This is designed to enable poses where grounding the knees matters more than accurately positioning the feet.
+  - When false, the lower leg effector only suggests the direction of the bend, and the foot position will match.

+#### Self-parenting

 - **Self-parenting**: Allows parenting the hands to the body or legs.
 See [the section about self-parenting](#parenting-the-hand-effectors-to-the-avatar-using-self-parenting) below.

-- **Improve Spine Buckling**: Helps overcoming the spine curvature when the body is upright while the hips-to-neck distance is shorter than default.
-See [the section about spine buckling](#improving-spine-buckling) below.
+#### Environmental

+- **Use Hips from Environmental**:
+  - When closest to 1, the hips position and rotation will be sampled from the *HIKEnvironmental* component, which gets data from environmental factors such as gravity and colliders.
+  - When closest to 0, the hips position and rotation will use the Hips effector.

+#### Experimental

 - (EXPERIMENTAL) **Use Fake Double Jointed Knees**: This attempts to prevent the upper leg from clipping into the lower leg by moving the position of the lower leg.
 See [the fake knee joints](#fake-knee-joints) below.

+#### Direct drive

 - **Use Direct Drive**: For scripting only.
 When true, none of the effector transforms will be used, and you will need to supply the world position and rotation to hidden fields located within the *HIKEffectors* component, only visible through scripting.
 Enabling this option before the *HIKEffectors* component is enabled will not generate any of the effector transforms.

+#### Not recommended

 *Not recommended:*
 - **Do Not Preserve Hips To Neck Curvature Limit** (defaults to false):